-One of the quotes this movie has on the poster is “Chicks in chains” which is a term used by me in earlier reviews and is widely used for these kind of films.
+One of the quotes this movie has on the poster is “Chicks in chains”.
+This is a term I used in earlier reviews and is widely used for these kind of films.
 But for once this term actually makes sense.
-Normally the chains are very rarely used.
-So if there’s a mother of chicks-in-chains-films this one must definitely be it.
+Normally the chains are rarely used.
+So if there’s a mother of chicks-in-chains movies Black Mama, White Mama must definitely be it.

-This movie is not a real women-in-prison-movie actually.
-Normally those movies consist of 70 minutes in jail, 15 minutes of escaping.
-In this movie, Lee Daniels (Pam Grier) and Karen Brent (Margaret Markov) are imprisoned for about 20 minutes before they run off in the jungle during an escape attempt.
-But they are wearing chains!
+Black Mama, White Mama is not even a real women-in-prison movie actually.
+Usually those movies consist of the first 70 minutes set in jail and the final 15 minutes feature an escape attempt.
+In this movie, Lee Daniels (Pam Grier) and Karen Brent (Margaret Markov) are only imprisoned for about 20 minutes before they run off into the jungle during an escape attempt.
+But here’s the twist: they are chained together!

-Actually that’s the whole gimmick of this film; Pam and Margaret (I’ll call her Marge from now on) are attached to each other and they don’t like one another the least.
-They even want to go a different direction.
-So you see this is a movie about two girls needing to overcome their differences.
-That is mostly done by catfights.
+Actually that’s the whole gimmick of this film.
+Pam and Margaret are chained to each other against their will.
+They don’t like one another the least.
+They even each want to go in a different direction.
+Black Mama, White Mama is a movie about two girls needing to overcome their differences.
+Which they do with cat-fights.

-Of course this movie isn’t very good.
-But it was never intended to be and compared to other entries in the genre it’s better, not a whole much, but it’s better.
-There are tons of comments that can be made about the quality of the movie, like the overacting of Pam or the strange editing which made it feel like in some cases there were frames missing so the movie skipped a bit in hundreds of seconds.
-Very weird.
-It’s actually fun to watch and has quite a uptempo pacing even if the shower scene in the beginning lasts too long.
+Of course this movie is not very good.
+But it was never intended to be and compared to other entries in the genre it’s actually above average There are tons of negative comments that can be made about the quality of the movie, like Pam Grier’s overacting or the bad special effects.
+But Black Mama, White Mama is actually fun to watch and has a brisk pacing.
+Even if the shower scene in the beginning lasts too long.

 I sentence Black Mama, White Mama to two and a half star for being guilty of being a bad movie but a better one in it’s genre.